 Condensation is usually caused by poor ventilation in a property and occurs when warm air hits cold surfaces like walls and windows.

-Damp proofing your rental property
+Damp proofing a rented property

 It’s illegal to build a property without a damp-proof course (DPC), but many older properties either have an inadequate DPC installed or one that has become damaged over time.

-A damp-proof course is a protective membrane that stops water rising up through the foundations of a property and into the masonry and walls.
+A damp-proof course is a protective membrane that stops water rising through the foundations of a property and into the masonry and walls.

-When a DPC is damaged or inadequate, water can rise up through the walls of a property, creating tell-tell damp patches on internal plaster or brick work.
+When a DPC is damaged or inadequate, water can rise through the walls of a property, creating tell-tell damp patches on internal plaster or brick work.

 Rising damp: What it is and how to get rid of it